-An assessment is one or more tasks (which we call challenges) that are given to a candidate to assess them on their ability.
-A candidate can be invited to a private assessment, or can be given a link to register themselves to take a public assessment.
-Multiple assessments can be sent to candidates, which is often done in a serial manner, but it doesn't have to be.
+An assessment is one or more tasks (which we call challenges) that are given to a candidate to assess their ability.
+A candidate can be invited to a private assessment, or can be given a link to register to take a public assessment.
+Multiple assessments can be sent to candidates, often completed in sequence.

 Assessments can be open-ended, or restricted so that they must be completed in a certain amount of time.

-An interact session is an assessment which can be collaborated on.
+An interact session is a collaborative assessment.
 For those looking to conduct pair programming sessions with candidates, interact sessions are what you are looking for.
 We will discuss interact sessions in more detail later.